cptbryan/colab-pj1/Documentation/Changelog/masterlog.md

 1/15/2017 - Wrote some example code to give a feel for the ideas behind the game loop.
 I also commented the code to some degree.
 Inform me if the commenting isn't substantial enough to convey my intent.
-            Also wrote up a list of action items for us to ponder. -DB 1/18/2017 - Began the creation of a basic character customization system.
+            Also wrote up a list of action items for us to ponder. -DB

+1/18/2017 - Began the creation of a basic character customization system.
 Added charAtts class to hold character selections.
-Will most likely evolve into something far greater than hair color or clothes color.
+Will most likely evolve into something far greater than hair color or clothes color. - EB